danpeig/ESP32EnergyMonitor/README.md

 ## Features
 - 1 to 3 phase current measurement
 - 1 to 3 phase voltage measurement
+- Non-intrusive: There is no need to disconnect, cut or peel power cables
 - ESPHome based firmware
 - Generic firmware source that can be used without ESPHome (*calibrate-vi.ino*)
 - Plug and Play integration with [Home Assistant](https://www.home-assistant.io/)